Nevada Supreme Court rejects new election in close commission race

 Anthony’s campaign had argued that state law requires a new election be held if one is deemed to have been “prevented.”
 Clark County District Court Judge Elizabeth Gonzales ruled in December that the election was not prevented.
 And on Thursday, the state’s high court agreed.

-“Because voters had the opportunity to vote in the November 3, 2020, general election and were not prevented from casting their votes for District C, we conclude that the district court properly found that the election was not “prevented,” the court ruling said.
+“Because voters had the opportunity to vote in the November 3, 2020, general election and were not prevented from casting their votes for District C, we conclude that the district court properly found that the election was not ‘prevented,’” the unanimous opinion said.

 Contact Capital Bureau Chief Colton Lochhead at clochhead@reviewjournal.com.
 Follow @ColtonLochhead on Twitter.